Waupaca, Wisconsin, United States of America: What to pack, what to wear, and when to go [2023]

 Waterproof snow boots

-In addition to day-to-day shoes, it's important to bring snow boots.
-For travel to Waupaca, we suggest these boots:
+In addition to standard shoes, you should bring snow boots.
+For travel to Waupaca, a great option is these boots:

 Waterproof jacket that can be used in snow

-Waupaca has some great ski slopes If you plan to ski, we also suggest:
+Waupaca has some good ski slopes If you plan to ski, we also suggest:

 - day pack